chuckbergeron/etherplate/README.md

 * ~~Finish upgrade path by removing `oldNfTokenFactory` and in turn get `.events.BoughtToken()` working again: (Error: The current provider doesn't support subscriptions: MetamaskInpageProvider)~~
 * ~~Add a price for each token (say 0.03 eth)~~
 * ~~Toast message to say token purchase was broadcast~~
+* ~~Link to view on on etherscan~~
+* ~~If the user switches their MetaMask account or logs out of MetaMask, need to refresh the page or stop/restart event listeners with new wallet address (Long Polling?)~~

 #### Gratitude